aradinka/aradinka.github.io/content/rfm-analysis.md

 Goals:
 - Help businesses differentiate between marketing to existing and new customers
 - Helps them create relevant and personalized messaging by understanding user behavior
+- Help businesses magane customer perceptions
 - Segment it's customers based on three criteria, based on an existing customer's transaction history
-- Prevent churn by using fundamental marketing principles of segmentation, targeting, and positioning
+- Prevent churn by using fundamental marketing principles of segmentation, [[targeting]], and [[positioning]]

-Customer segmentation:
+- Translate positive sentiment into purchase opportunities
 - Allow us to devide potential customer groups, allowing business to **talk to them separately**

--
+Pareto principle to RFM:
+-  80% of total results are driven by the top 20% causes
+- In marketing: 80% of your total sales are likely to come from your top 20% of customers

+Why customer segmentation is highly critical
+- Regular customers will always be high contributors to business monetary value, and hence that customer

 All R, F, M criteria can be graded on a scale of 1 to 5.
 It is also critical to specify an appropriate range for each grade, in order to create a customer group with a similar or a particular behavior